constellation-daq/Constellation/docs/operator_guide/howtos/setup_systemd.md

 ## Prerequisites

-It is assumed, that you already have your satellite installed within a python virtual environment at `/home/USERNAME/path/to/venv`.
+It is assumed, that the satellite to be run as systemd service is installed within a python virtual environment at `/home/USERNAME/path/to/venv`.

 ## Writing the systemd service file